 - Breadth-Humanities/Literature/Arts: 6 credits

-- Breadth-Natural Science: 4 to 6 credits, consisting of one 4- or 5-credit course with a laboratory component; or two courses providing a total of 6 credits
+- · Breadth-Natural Science: 4 to 6 credits, consisting of one 4- or 5-credit course with a laboratory component; or two courses providing a total of 6 credits

-- Breadth-Social Studies: 3 credits
+- · Breadth-Social Studies: 3 credits

-- Communication Part A & Part B
+- · Communication Part A & Part B

-- Ethnic Studies
+- Fthnic Studies

 - Quantitative Reasoning Part A & Part B

-The mortarboard symbol appears before the title of any course that fulfills one of the Communication Part A or Part B, Ethnic Studies, or Quantitative Reasoning Part A or Part B requirements.
+- The mortarboard symbol appears before the title of any course that fulfills one of the Communication Part A or Part B. Ethnic Studies, or Quantitative Reasoning Part A or Part B requirements.

-COLLEGE OF LETTERS & SCIENCE DEGREE REQUIREMENTS: BACHELOR OF ARTS (B.A.)
+COLLEGE OF LETTERS & SCIENCE DEGREE REQUIREMENTS: BACHELOR OF SCIENCE (BS)

-Students pursuing a bachelor of arts degree in the College of Letters & Science must complete all of the requirements below.
-The College of Letters & Science allows this major to be paired with either a bachelor of arts or a bachelor of science curriculum.
+Students pursuing a Bachelor of Science degree in the College of Letters & Science must complete all of the requirements below.
+The College of Letters & Science allows this major to be paired with either the Bachelor of Arts or the Bachelor of Science degree requirements.

-BACHELOR OF ARTS DEGREE REQUIREMENTS
+BACHELOR OF SCIENCE DEGREE REQUIREMENTS

+Complete:

+Mathematics Complete two courses of 3+ credits at the Intermediate or Advanced level in MATH, COMP SCI, or STAT subjects, A maximum of one course in each of COMP SCI and STAT subjects counts toward this requirement.

+Language

+Complete the third unit of a language other than English.

+L&S Breadth

-Mathematics Complete the University General Education Requirements for Quantitative Reasoning A (QR-A) and Quantitative Reasoning B (QR-B) coursework.
-Foreign Language Complete the fourth unit of a foreign language; OR Complete the third unit of a foreign language and the second unit of an additional foreign language.
-L&S Breadth 12 credits of Humanities, which must include 6 credits of literature; and 12 credits of Social Science; and 12 credits of Natural Science, which must include one 3+ credit Biological Science course and one 3+ credit Physical Science course.
-Liberal Arts and Science Coursework Complete at least 108 credits.
-Depth of Intermediate/ Advanced work Complete at least 60 credits at the intermediate or advanced level.
+- 12 credits of Humanities, which must include at least 6 credits of Literature; and - 12 credits of Social Science; and - 12 credits of Natural Science, which must include 6 credits of Biological Science and 6 credits of Physical Science and Science Coursework

+Liberal Arts

+Complete at least 108 credits.

+Complete at least 60 credits at the Intermediate or Intermediate/ Advanced level.

+Advanced

+Depth of

+Coursework

 Major Declare and complete at least one major.

 Total Credits Complete at least 120 credits.

+UW-Madison Complete both:

-UW-Madison Experience 30 credits in residence, overall; and 30 credits in residence after the 86th credit.
-Quality of Work 2.000 in all coursework at UW-Madison 2.000 in Intermediate/Advanced level coursework at UW-Madison
+• 30 credits in residence, overall, and Experience

+• 30 credits in residence after the 86th credit.

+Quality of Work

+- 2.000 in all coursework at UW-Madison - 2.000 in Intermediate/Advanced level coursework at UW-Madison